denniscual/simple-mock-github/README.md

 ## About the App

-This app uses a number of technologies including (among others):
+This app uses a number of technologies and references:

 - [Create React App](https://github.com/facebook/create-react-app):
   - The app uses [typescript template](https://create-react-app.dev/docs/adding-typescript/).